horizontalsystems/BitcoinCore.Swift/README.md

 * Swift 5+
 * iOS 13+

-## Installation
-To run tests you need make cuckoo generator using instructions from https://github.com/Brightify/Cuckoo

 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but HdWalletKit does support its use on supported platforms.

-Once you have your Swift package set up, adding HdWalletKit as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+[Swift Package Manager](https://www.swift.org/package-manager/) is a dependency manager for Swift projects.
+You can install `BitcoinCore.Swift` by adding a line in `dependencies` value of your `Package.swift`:

 ```swift
 dependencies: [